 I've tried journaling before and always stopped.
 Why would this be different?

-Most failed journaling attempts use a blank page.
-You have to decide what to write about every time.
-That decision fatigue kills the habit.
-Manager reflection with specific prompts removes the decision.
-You answer the same three questions every day.
-The constraint is what makes it sustainable.
+Probably because you were staring at a blank page.
+Having to decide what to write about every single day is exhausting, and that decision fatigue is what kills the habit.
+Manager reflection with specific prompts takes that decision away.
+Same questions, every day.
+The constraint is what makes it stick.

 Do I need a special app, or can I use a notebook?

 Either works.
 A notebook is private and has zero friction to open.
-The downside is that weekly pattern recognition is harder; you'd need to flip back through pages and synthesize manually.
-A purpose-built app like Intura does that synthesis automatically with AI, which is the main advantage of digital.
+The trade-off is that spotting weekly patterns is harder when you have to flip back through pages and synthesize manually.
+An app like Intura does that synthesis for you with AI, which is the main reason to go digital.